shenxianpeng/blog/source/daily/index.md

 ---

+## 4/3/2024 - I accepted an offer position in Lithuania

+After two months back and force, I finally get the offer in Lithuania.

+It's a big change for me and my family.
+I hope it's a better choice without regrets.

 ## 1/31/2024 - Grateful your recognitions

 I want to thank my boss and leader.
 Thank them for for their recognition and wanting me to move to the next level. ❤️